HP Color LaserJet 2605 Printer

 The general construction of the printer is similar to that of the CLJ 1600 and CLJ 2600 and many of the parts are common.

-There is no drop-down multipurpose tray which is normally tray-1 on an HP laser printer, just a single sheet bypass slot into the main cassette (see above) .
+The drop-down multipurpose tray which is normally tray-1 on an HP laser printer is not present, just a single sheet bypass slot feeding paper straight into the registration rollers.
+The only roller and pad are for the cassettes (they fit both tray 2 and the optional tray 3) .

 RM1-1922 Separation Pad for tray 2 & 3 CLJ 1600/ 2600/ 2605/ CM1015/ CM1017MFP - RM1-1922-000CN